bhagirath-bhp/carbon-inspector-for-your-code/readme.md

-# EcoCode Analyzer
+# carbon-inspector-for-your-code

-Welcome to EcoCode Analyzer, a web-based tool that helps you analyze the environmental impact of your code!
+Welcome to carbon-inspector-for-your-code, a web-based tool that helps you analyze the environmental impact of your code!

 ## Motivation